 What went right and what are the areas you need to improve?
 And as equally important as the assessments, don’t forget to thank the fundraising committee and volunteers.
 Make sure that everyone is commended for their efforts and commitments.

-Fundraiser planning is easier and faster when you have a fundraiser event planning template at hand.
+Fundraiser or nonprofit event planning is easier and faster when you have a fundraiser event planning template at hand.
 But you need to remember that this is only a template.
 Adapt this template to your organization’s needs and preferences.

 Event Espresso continues to support a wide range of relevant charity causes and fundraising campaigns through its partnership with charities, non-profit organizations, churches, and NGOs from all over the world.
 Not only do we offer quick-to-respond and accommodating customer service, but we also offer discounted support licenses for nonprofits.